mah0001/metadata-editor-docs-v2/quick_start_geographic.md

 ## Step 1: Create a new project and add a thumbnail

-To begin, open the Metadata Editor link and log in with your username and password.
-The "My projects" page will be displayed, showing all projects you have previously created and those that have been shared with you by others, if any.
-If you are using the application for the first time and no project has been shared with you by other users of the Metadata Editor, the project list will be empty.
+To begin, open the Metadata Editor in your web browser (the URL is determined by where you installed the application), and log in with your username and password.
+The *My projects* page will be displayed, showing all projects you have previously created and those that have been shared with you by other data curators, if any.
+If you are using the application for the first time and no project has been shared with you, the project list will be empty.

 ![image](img/ME_UG_v1-0-0_quick_start_geographic_project_page.png)

-Click on `CREATE NEW PROJECT` and select "Geospatial" when prompted to indicate the type of resource you will be documenting.
+Click on `CREATE NEW PROJECT` and select *Geospatial* when prompted to indicate the type of resource you will be documenting (in this case a geographic dataset).

 ![image](img/ME_UG_v1-0-0_quick_start_document_create_project_types.png)

 A new project page will open in a new tab.

-We will use the JPG file *HDX_BGD_camps_thumbnail.jpg* as a thumbnail (which will be displayed in the Metadata Editor and in the NADA catalog if the metadata is published in NADA).
-Click on the edit button in the screenshot image, and select the image file when prompted.
+You will use the JPG file *HDX_BGD_camps_thumbnail.jpg* as a thumbnail (or you may select another JPG or PNG image file of your choice).
+Note that providing a thumbnail is not required, but recommended.
+The thumbnail will be displayed in the Metadata Editor project list, and in the NADA catalog if the project is published in NADA.
+Click on the `edit` icon in the screenshot image, and select the image file when prompted.

 ![image](img/ME_UG_v1-0-0_quick_start_geographic_edit_thumbnail.png)

-In this example, we will use the template IHSN ISO 19139-Datasets Template v01 EN (default template for geographic data).
-There is thus no need to change the template.
+Documenting a dataset (or a document in this case) consists of entering metadata in metadata entry forms defined by a metadata template.
+When you create a new project, a default template is automatically selected.
+We will use this template, so there is no need to switch template.

 ## Step 2: Enter metadata